 I am very proud of being a Brazilian farmer, as I do believe Brazil has some of the best practices in sustainability in the world’s agriculture.

-Carla will be speaking at the Oxford Farming Conference this week.
+Carla will be spoke at the Oxford Farming Conference in January.
 Follow #OFC18 for live updates.